310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-souma, you should practice a little more for the live show.
+souma, you should [practice] a little more for the [performance].

-you are very good at singing and dancing, but this show will have a dolphin performance in it, so you have to get along with the dolphins.
+you are very [good] at [singing] and [dancing], but…

+this show will have a [dolphin performance] in it, so you [have] to get along with the [dolphins].

-generally, most of it will be dealt with by the aquarium staff.
+generally, most of it will be dealt with by the [aquarium] staff.

-but just in case anything happens, you should learn how to work with them, too. i will teach you all about it.
+but just [in case] anything happens, you should learn [how] to work with them, too.

+i will teach you all about it.

-look, the dolphins have come over to us…
+look, the [dolphins] have come over to us…

-they are very smart children, but they are also timid. treat them gently, so as not to scare them away.
+they are very [smart children], but they are also [timid]. treat them [gently], so as not to scare them away.
 {% endbubble %}

 {% bubble Souma %}